derekwacks/RaspberryPiKeithleyCommunication/README.md

 You can even run your Keithley control lines one-by-one _as_ the payload

 I know what you're thinking.
 Why'd we board a plane to travel to the corner deli?
-For lack of a better excuse, because I felt like it and sometimes I prefer the coffee & pancakes in Jet Blue's Terminal 5 over my local delicatessen anyways.
+For lack of a better excuse, because I felt like it and sometimes I prefer the coffee & pancakes in Jet Blue's T5 over my local delicatessen anyways.

 #### Notes: